Place-Based Exposures

 Summary

-Place-based research has been used extensively in environmental health to examine exposures, including in climate change research, and to examine exposure and social and structural determinants of health.
+Place-based research has been used extensively in environmental health to examine exposures, and to examine exposure and social and structural determinants of health.
 The intent of this use case is to be able to make use of data sources beyond specific personal examinations of exposures to integrate with wider place-based measures of exposures.
 There is an opportunity to bring together different types of place-based studies across all types of geographic locations, which allows us to look at the data at a national level, by creating a shared language to harmonize and unify data.
 The goal and anticipated output of this use case is to develop tools and strategies for a shared vocabulary and semantic ontologies that could improve the rigor and interoperability of place-based research to increase the impact of research to improve public health and inform prevention and policy efforts.

 Deliverable